marcusjoshm/microscopy-analysis-single-cell/README.md

 venvact
 ```

+2. Press `Enter`.

-2. You should now see `(venv)` at the beginning of the command prompt line.
+3. You should now see `(venv)` at the beginning of the command prompt line.
 This indicates that the Python virtual environment is activated and the program is ready to run.

 Example of how your prompt should look:
 ```bash